 Cultural Considerations:

-- Speaking Practice: Japanese schools often emphasize reading and writing over speaking—my classes fill this gap
+• Japanese schools often stress reading and writing over speaking—my classes fill that gap

-- Individual Attention: In Japan’s group-focused education system, individual needs can get lost—personal growth is prioritized here
+• In a group-focused system, individual needs can get lost; here they come first

-- Cultural Bridge: Students learn to communicate with native English speakers who understand Japanese culture
+• Students practice with a native English speaker who understands Japanese culture

 6. Parent Peace of Mind